We’re off to Africa again! Visit Packing for our Second Safari – In a Carry-On to see what we’re taking this time.

 - Binoculars [optional though highly recommended – our favorites here]

 - iPad or small laptop to review and backup images [optional]

 - Plugs, adapters and chargers for all above

 Health and First Aid

 - Malarone – malaria pills

-- Compression socks for DVT prevention
+- Compression socks for DVT prevention on long flight

 - Bush bathroom helpers – toilet paper, wipes, (Amazon offers a packaged set including toilet seat covers call the Restroom Kit) and the ladies might want to bring a Go-Girl for easier ‘going’ mid game drive.

 - Prescription medicine – leave in labeled bottles if possible.
 Or take a copy of your prescription with you.

 - 1 pair khakis and 1 sweater for dinners out